How Aromatase Inhibitors Work

 Concentration Problems

-• Enhancing Concentration: Creating a structured daily routine, taking regular breaks during tasks, and practicing mindfulness can help improve concentration.
-Additionally, reducing distractions in the environment can make it easier to focus.
+- Enhancing Concentration: A structured daily routine, regular breaks, and mindfulness all help.
+Reducing distractions makes it easier to focus.

 Sleep Disturbances